S25-26-CMOS-Detector-Readout-System/test_gui/README.md

 Packet transactions occur via UDP.
 There must be a DHCP server between the readout system and the computer to assign IP addresses.
 If there is no physical router to perform DHCP functionality, use Nicco Kunzmann's implementation of a DHCP server which can be found [here.](https://github.com/niccokunzmann/simple_dhcp_server) The port/IP assigned by the system (which can be found using ipconfig) must match the port/IP flashed onto the readout system.

-To package into a standalone executable, use this command:
+To package into a standalone executable with pyinstaller, use:
 ```
 pyinstaller --onefile --windowed gui.py
 ```